|

 overpowering the forward stroke or starting the power stroke too

-rotate the butt - to apply power - at the end of the stroke
+constant and only rotate the butt - to apply power - at the end

 - FAULT: casting arc is disproportionate to